pulumi/docs/reference/pkg/python/pulumi_aws/autoscaling/index.md

 <dt id="pulumi_aws.autoscaling.Group.min_elb_capacity">
 <code class="descname">min_elb_capacity</code><em class="property"> = None</em><a class="headerlink" href="#pulumi_aws.autoscaling.Group.min_elb_capacity" title="Permalink to this definition">¶</a></dt>
 <dd><p>Setting this causes Terraform to wait for
-this number of instances to show up healthy in the ELB only on creation.
+this number of instances from this autoscaling group to show up healthy in the ELB only on creation.
 Updates will not wait on ELB instance number changes.
 (See also Waiting for Capacity below.)</p>
 </dd></dl>